 If there has been a significant change in circumstances that would impact the amount of support paid, you can file in court to have the support modified.
-Many situations call for a modification, including the child moving in with the other parent, a new job with higher pay, or the loss of income.
-Speak to a child support lawyer as soon as you know a modification may be applicable to your case.
-You will need to complete and file the necessary paperwork in court, and you will also have to demonstrate that the change has happened to receive a modification.
-Your attorney will help you prepare and submit the paperwork and documentation needed to validate your request for the change.
+Many situations warrant a modification, including the child moving in with the other parent, a new higher paying job, or loss of income.
+You will need to complete and file the necessary paperwork in court and demonstrate that the change has happened to receive a modification.
+Speak to a child support attorney and they will help you prepare and submit the paperwork and documentation needed to validate your request for the change.

-Keep in mind that if you are the paying spouse, you still need to go to court for a formal modification even if the receiving spouse agrees to the change.
-Should the relationship between the two of you erode, he or she will be able to take you to court for enforcement of the original support amount if the modification was never formalized by the court.
-Similarly, if you experience a drop in income, you still must make the original support amount payment until you receive the court modification, which is why it’s important to file as soon as you realize there will be a significant change in circumstances since the support was ordered.
+Keep in mind that if you are the paying spouse, you still need to go to court for a formal modification, even if the receiving spouse agrees to the change.
+Should the relationship between the two of you erode, they may take you to court for enforcement of the original support amount if the modification was never formalized.
+Similarly, if you experience a drop in income, you must still make the original payment amount until you receive the court modification, which is why it’s important to file as soon as you realize there will be a significant change in circumstances.

-At Feldman & Lee PS, we have handled many different types of child support cases and have the experience and knowledge necessary to represent you in your support case.
-Contact us to schedule a consultation as soon as possible so we can get to work for you.
+At Feldman & Lee PS, we have handled many types of child support cases and have the experience and knowledge necessary to represent you in your support case.
+Contact one of our Lynnwood, Everett, or Kent child support attorneys to schedule a consultation as soon as possible so we can get to work for you.